T1ngl3/t1ngl3.github.io/README.md

 - Users should be able to comment
     - with a username
 - There should be tabs and all that fancy stuff
+- More recent posts should be at the top